 (4) All funds of the Association must be deposited into the financial account of the Association no later than 5 working days after receipt or as soon as practicable after that day.

-(5) With the approval of the Committee, the Treasurer may maintain a cash float provided that all money paid from or paid into the float is accurately recorded at the time of the transaction.
+(5) With the approval of the Committee, the Treasurer/Secretary may maintain a cash float provided that all money paid from or paid into the float is accurately recorded at the time of the transaction.

 53. Accounts and audits